Vegetable Oil Suppliers

 NOFOTA is a Dutch umbrella-organization of companies involved in the production, consumption and trade of vegetable oils, animal oils & fats, oilseeds, and their derivatives.
 The association was founded over 100 years ago and today counts approximately 150 members ranging from producers, traders, and brokers, to tank storage companies, testing labs and banks.

 Globoil International is a leading edible oil and agri-trade conference & exhibition, held annually in different locations around the world.
 The 2019 edition of Globoil International was the largest to date, attracting more than 500 visitors seeking business opportunities and exploring the latest products and innovation.
-The next event is scheduled to take place in September 2021 in Goa, India.

 American Fats & Oils Association (AFOA)